Constant-Int/Constant-Int.github.io/aboutme.md

 ## Miscellaneous

-I have a passion for driving, swimming, and playing table tennis.
-As the leader and co-founder of the table tennis team at IIIS, I enthusiastically welcome opportunities to play!
+I was the leader and co-founder of the table tennis team at IIIS.
 Additionally, I take great joy in spending time with my significant other, whom I affectionately refer to as my 'potato kitty'.
 I’m grateful to my potato kitty for helping me polish my homepage.